 During bus city-tour, a woman (Maryann from New York, in her 60-s) was sitting in the front seat, just above the bus driver.
 Since it was a two-story bus, the driver was sitting way down, below passengers.

-Maryann was swinging her leg back and forth.
+Maryann was swinging her leg back and forth, approximately three feet above the driver’s head.
 Suddenly, the guide started yelling at her: “Don’t you dare to keep your feet above the driver’s head!
 It is extremely rude!”

 All other tourists were stunned by this outburst.
 The guide was yelling at the client!
 Very upset and not understanding what the yelling was about, Mariann left her front seat and moved to the back of the bus.
 She did not talk to the guide for the rest of our stay in Bangkok.